MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AboutAdsforSocialImpact.md

   - Start with Search campaigns to maximize the program's impact.
   - Use automation and Import tools to save time and optimize ad performance.
-  - Stay within the grant’s limit by setting your monthly budget to your grant amount and monitor your budgets regularly.
+  - Stay within the grantâ€™s limit by setting your monthly budget to your grant amount and monitor your budgets regularly.

   > [!NOTE]
   > You can invest your own funds beyond the limits of the grant to achieve your advertising goals.